back to insights

 Mexico offers several entity types for foreign companies, each with distinct implications.

 S.A. de C.V.
 (Sociedad Anónima de Capital Variable) is the default choice for most foreign entrants.
-It functions similarly to a corporation — shareholders, a board, variable capital structure.
+It functions similarly to a corporation, with shareholders, a board, and a variable capital structure.
 It is familiar, well-understood by banks and regulators, and straightforward to establish.
 But familiarity is not the same as suitability.

 Branch office (sucursal) allows a foreign company to operate in Mexico without forming a separate legal entity.
 It is simpler to establish but carries full parent-company liability and can create complex tax residency questions.